 IBM Informix products use a precedence of environment variables to locate product-specific message files.
 The DBLANG environment variable lets you override the client locale for the location of message files that IBM Informix products use.
 You might use DBLANG to specify a directory where the message files are for each locale that your environment supports.

-Customize end-user formats
+Customize display formats

-You can set environment variables to override end-user formats in the client locale.
+You can override some display formats in the client locale.

-You can override the following end-user formats in the client locale:
+You can override these display formats in the client locale:

-- End-user format of date and time (DATE, DATETIME) values - End-user format of monetary (MONEY) values
+- Format of Date and time (DATE, DATETIME) values - · Format of Monetary (MONEY) values